 Acute myocardial infarction (AMI) has been reported to be the leading cause of death in patients hospitalized for cardiovascular disease in industrial countries (1).
-Among the various treatment approaches, primary percutaneous coronary intervention (p-PCI) is considered as the treatment of choice for presenting with patients ST-segment elevation myocardial infarction (STEMI), when it can be performed expeditiously by an experienced team (2).
-This strategy has been reported to be superior to thrombolytic therapy in improving morbidity and mortality.
+Among the treatment approaches, primary percutaneous coronary intervention (p-PCI) is considered as the treatment of choice for patients presenting with ST-segment elevation myocardial infarction (STEMI), when it can be performed expeditiously by an experienced team (2).
+This strategy has been reported to be superior to thrombolytic improving morbidity therapy in mortality.
 The goal of this treatment approach is the restoration of flow within 90 minutes of presentation to a PCI-equipped center (3).
 The prevalence of multi-vessel disease (MVD) has been reported to be 40-65% in patients with AMI undergoing p-PCI (4).
-This finding suggests that a significant proportion of these patients have an increased risk of death and adverse outcomes even after receiving reperfusion therapy through thrombolysis or p-PCI for infarctrelated artery (IRA) (5).Recent technological and technical advancement in PCI techniques has broadened the treatment scope to now include patients with multivessel disease.
-Regardless of which modality is chosen, an inter-professional approach should be undertaken and account for various factors, including patient preference, surgical risk, and operator skill (6).
-Treatment strategies vary widely from an aggressive approach, which treats all significant lesions in the acute phase of p-PCI, to a conservative approach with p-PCI of only the IRA and subsequent medical therapy unless recurrent ischemia occurs. prognostic However. the impact of revascularization for non-IRA in patients with MVD after p-PCI on clinical outcomeshas not been fully investigated (7).
-Other treatment strategies include staged procedures in which the IRA is treated acutely and other lesions are treated laterduring the hospital stay or within the first month following hospital discharge- (8).
+This finding suggests that a significant proportion of these patients have an increased risk of death and adverse outcomes even after receiving reperfusion therapy through thrombolysis or p-PCI for infarct-

-Patients and Methods: Type of study:
+Patients and Methods:

+Type of study: